Should We Keep an Eye on the Upside Potential for the Rising CHF/JPY Pair?

 - Brazil: Extended Consumer Price Index

-In yesterday's U.S. currency trading, the U.S. dollar saw a seesaw battle against the yen.
-The USD/JPY pair traded between 153.548 and 154.718, with price action straddling the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the 20-period moving average is acting as resistance, while on the daily chart, the pair appears poised to break below the 20-period moving average, which had previously served as support.
-Furthermore, during today’s Asian session, the pair is falling with enough momentum to potentially break below yesterday’s low, so we should pay close attention to price movements during the U.S. session.
+In the U.S. currency market yesterday, the U.S. dollar traded in a seesaw pattern against the yen.
+The USD/JPY pair fluctuated between 153.548 and 154.718, with price action straddling the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the 20-period moving average is acting as resistance, while on the daily chart, the pair appears poised to break below the 20-period moving average, which had previously served as support.
+Furthermore, during today’s Asian trading session, the pair is falling with enough momentum to potentially break below yesterday’s low, so traders should pay close attention to price action during U.S. trading hours.